spesml/spesml.github.io/2_Concepts/2_SpesMethodology/1_principles.md

 The selected technical components are treated as independent sub-systems which may have a contextual relationship to each other.
 Their models make up the next layer of granularity in the development.
-Note, as, in general, only some elements of the technical architecture will be selected, therefore the set of all such components will not necessarily form a complete decomposition of the SuD.
+Note, as only some elements of the technical architecture may be selected, the set of all such components will not necessarily form a complete decomposition of the SuD.

 Layers of granularity provide a means to decouple engineering processes